arunthakur15/currency-exhanger/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.

+## Clone
+Clone the repo using `git clone https://github.com/arunthakur15/currency-exhanger.git` or down load .zip file and extract it on local machine.

+## Install dependecies
+Navigate to the root folder (package.json will be in the root folder).
+Run `npm install` to download all the dependencies.

 ## Development server

 Run `ng serve -c dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.